NTracey/Born2beRoot/README.md

 **Single-purpose tasks:**

 VMs can be dedicated to specific processes or tasks, providing a focused and optimized environment for those requirements.

-In summary, because the software is separate from the physical host computer, users can run multiple OS instances on a single piece of hardware, saving a company time, management costs and physical space.

-Furthermore, VMs can support legacy apps, reducing or eliminating the need and cost of migrating an older app to an updated or different operating system.

 ## The basic differences between CentOS, Rocky and Debian?